VPNL/fLoc/README.md

 - 2-back - detect image repetition with one intervening stimulus
 - Oddball - detect replacement of a stimulus with scrambled image

 Task probes (i.e., image repetitions or oddballs) are inserted randomly in half of the stimulus blocks.
 By default participants are alloted 1 second to respond to a task probe, and responses outside of this time window are counted as false alarms.
-Behavioral data displayed at the end of each run summarize the hit rate (percentage of task probes detected within the time limit) and the false alarm count (number of responses outside of task-relevant time windows) for the preceding run.
+Behavioral data displayed at the end of each run summarize the hit rate (percentage of task probes detected within the time limit) and the false alarm count (number of responses outside of task-relevant time windows).

 ## Instructions

-Follow the instructions below to first setup the code for your computers/equipment and then run the localizer.
+Follow the instructions below to (1) setup the localizer code for your computers/equipment and (2) execute the experiment.

 ### Setup